Uganda

 The housing need in Uganda

-Uganda’s housing situation is characterized by inadequate homes in terms of quality and quantity in both rural and urban areas.
-The housing deficit stands at 2.4 million housing units, out of which 210,000 units are in urban areas and 1.395 million units in rural areas.
-An estimated 900,000 units are substandard and in need of replacement or upgrading.
+Uganda’s housing situation is characterized by inadequate homes - both in terms of quality and quantity - in rural and urban areas.
+The housing deficit stands at 2.4 million housing units, of which nearly 1.4 million are in rural areas.
+An estimated 900,000 units are substandard and in need of replacing or upgrading.
+Uganda’s expected population growth will require an additional 3 million housing units or more.

 How Habitat addresses the need